 So, at the time of this review I have read 30 chapters, and I have never read the light novel so I have nothing to compare it to.
 Now then, let's start this review!

 Now while the story isn't super original, but it's pretty good.
 Essentially, OP main character goes to new world without the help of Truck-Kun, and gains a harem with a good amount of Lolis.
 Not too many, not too few.
 So while it may get dull at points, it's a pretty good story with enjoy pleasure for everyone, so long as you haven't read the light novel (which is different than a

-"WN" if anyone knows what that is, there are like 3 or so iterations out there of this series out there).
+"WN" if anyone knows what that is, there are like 3 or so iterations of this series out there).

 Lolis drawn well.
 Waifu material.
 That's really all I noticed about the art.
 It's pretty good.
 That's it.

-At the time of writing this, there haven't been any horrific characters introduced, and everyone is like-able and relatable.
+At the time of writing this, there haven't been any horrific characters introduced, and everyone is like-able.
 There isn't a single character that I truly dislike in this manga.
 And I really enjoy the Mc's reactions to all the the stuff that his harem members do.

 I have thoroughly enjoyed reading this manga, even though there are only 30 chapters out there.
 I mean, if you enjoy harem mangas with over powered main characters in a "new world" setting with lots of dialog, then you'll enjoy this manga.
 But if you don't like reading, then this may not be the manga for you as some of the chapters feel like you are reading a chapter in a normal book.
 Dense with words.